Updated: Nov 9

 THE DARIEN GAP

-At first, the waters were calm.
-But later, in the middle of the gulf, it became rough.
+At first, the gulf was calm.
+But later in the middle it became rough.
 The heavy swell was too much for the small craft.
 Waves started to enter them and the motoristas (drivers) and their helpers began frantically scooping out the water.

 Suddenly, the motor of the second craft cut.
-When it did so, the piragua sank lower in the water and more waves piled in.
+When it did so, the piragua sank lower into the water and more waves piled in.
 There was sudden confusion and panic with the motoristas yelling at each other.
 The motorista and his helper from the second craft quickly jumped into the piragua carrying Ken and Guy.
-Their craft submerged.
+The other craft sank.
 It all happened in seconds.

 Sometimes slippery rocks and the strength of the current made the going difficult.

-Walking the Inca Trail to Machu Picchu took three days.
+Ken walked the Inca Trail to Machu Picchu.
+It took three days.

 "I have been guarding the ruins for a long time," he said.
 "You are the first to arrive via the Inca Trail with a bicycle."